 The bandwidth shall be verified by analysis of the Integration Time, output Sampling Time and any on-board data filtering that can be present.

-On-ground tests may be performed.
+On-ground tests should be performed.

 E.g. “The Star Sensor shall have a Measured Output Bandwidth of greater than 10 Hz.”